Impressions from the Seahawks’ preseason win against the Los Angeles Chargers

-CARSON, Calif — The Seahawks played their starters for most of the first half Saturday night.
+CARSON, Calif. — The Seahawks played their starters for most of the first half Saturday night.

 The Los Angeles Chargers did not.